larryfast/ansible-dumpall/README.md

 Dumpall
 ========

-Dump all ansible variables into a file on localhost Based on the excellent work by [Lester Wade](https://coderwall.com/p/13lh6w)!
+Dump all ansible variables into a file on localhost.
+Based on the excellent work by [Lester Wade](https://coderwall.com/p/13lh6w)!

-NOTE: extra-vars, role-vars and a few other hidden variable sets are not yet included.
+NOTE: extra-vars, role-vars and a few other hidden variable sets are not yet included in the dump.

 Requirements
 ------------